Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing

 \section{Client-Driven Power Balancing for Over-the-Air Federated Learning}

-In the previous section, we formulated analytical results using two strategies for unreliable clients.
+In the previous section, we formulated analytical results using two strategies for CwP.
 In this section, we propose the \textit{client-driven power balancing} (\texttt{CDPB}) strategy.
-As previously outlined, the convergence error, denoted as $\gamma$, and the RDP, denoted as $\epsilon$, are influenced by the number of reliable clients $K_t$ as well as the noise $\sigma_{q_t}^2$.
+As previously outlined, the convergence error, denoted as $\gamma$, and the RDP, denoted as $\epsilon$, are influenced by the number of CwG $K_t$ as well as the noise $\sigma_{q_t}^2$.
 These parameters can be determined through the power balancing parameter $\rho$.
 Given that $K_t$ and $\sigma_{q_t}^2$ are closely related to the channel distribution of each client, the server can utilize this channel distribution to determine the appropriate balancing parameter $\rho$, thereby balancing learning efficiency and privacy.

 Once $\rho$ is determined, clients can perform power balancing without requiring CSI feedback to the server.
 This is a more realistic scenario, as clients are inclined to conceal their gradient information from the server and independently manage the transmission of gradient signals and power balancing.
 Additionally, as the number of global iterations $\tau$ increases, the convergence error $\gamma$ tends to decrease, but concerns regarding $\epsilon$ escalate due to the increased exposure of client gradient signals to the server.
 These observations complicate the training process in OTA-FL.
 Fig. \ref{fig:trade-offs} illustrates these observations.